hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/multi-tenancy-management.md

   -H 'x-admin-api-key: ******'
 ```

-Http code 200 will be returned in the case of the successful request execution without the body.
+HTTP code 200 returns in the case of the successful request execution without the body.

 ### Register `apikey` Authentication Method